 Today, the awareness about the relevance of sustainability has sharply increased, and how to assess, monitor, and manage warehouse GHG emissions is a major research and practical concern (Oberhofer and Dieplinger, 2014; Fichtinger et al., 2015; Rudiger et al. 2016).
 However, there is no holistic methodological approach to estimate the total energy demand of different types of logistics centres (Freis et al., 2016; Shaw et al., 2021).
-This study extends previous research by offering a comprehensive assessment and allocation model for warehouse consumption and GHG emissions estimation.
+This study offers a comprehensive assessment and allocation model for warehouse consumption and GHG emission estimation.
+Overall, the following characteristics of the proposed model could be pointed out:

-First, most of the available models assessing energy efficiency focused on one or few warehousing sources of consumptions (Lee et al., 2017).
-The proposed model takes into account all the main warehouse energy consumption areas, providing a comprehensive output that can be also split by both source (electric energy, fuel, refrigerants, water and waste, end-use types for each source of consumption (e.g. lighting, HVAC systems, and MHE) and warehousing functional area.
-This represents a key aspect, as nowadays companies may use energy generated from different sources and technologies and this variety is reflected in the complexity of data gathering.
-For example, companies can buy energy from the national electrical grid, from renewable sources, or directly produce it for self-consumption.
-Also, electricity GHG emissions are dependent on the energy mix used (Fichtinger et al., 2015).
+- Inclusiveness: Unlike the majority of available models about energy efficiency, which are focused on one or few warehousing sources of consumptions, the proposed model takes into account all the main warehouse energy consumption areas, providing a comprehensive output that can be also split by both source (electric energy, fuel, refrigerants, water and waste) and warehousing functional area.
+In line with previous contributions (e.g. Dhooma and Baker, 2012; Ries et al., 2017), the model distinguishes among different end-use types for each source of consumption, e.g. lighting, HVAC systems, and MHE.
+Besides, the proposed model is able to take into account different MHE and related technologies, i.e. electric and fuel-based (i.e. diesel, LPG, or CNG).
+Indeed, nowadays companies may use energy generated from different sources and technologies, and this variety is reflected in the complexity of data gathering.
+For example, companies can buy energy from the national electrical grid, from renewable sources or directly produce it for self-consumption.
+Also, electricity GHG emissions are dependent on the energy mix used (Fichtinger et al., 2015); - User-friendliness: The model interface is simple and uses drop-down menus and pre-filled grids to be more user-friendly; - Actionability: It allows to split consumption and emissions for each functional area within warehouses, to prioritise the efforts to improve them with the least waste of time and resources; - Flexibility: The model outputs can be used by the company either to analyse the current situation, or else to take actions for future improvements.
+This model can be applied the first time to identify the major weaknesses of a logistics site in terms of energy efficiency and environmental performance, and evaluate areas of intervention.
+The model can be also applied over time to monitor the environmental performance of a single logistics site or even multiple warehouses within a logistics network.